2020–21 Juventus FC Under-23 season: Serie C

 Juventus U23's season started on 28 September 2020, with a 2–1 victory over Pro Sesto, where Raffaele Alcibiade was sent-off in 89th minute.
 On 3 October, they won again with the 2–1 result over Giana Erminio.
 Juventus U23's first draw came on 21 October, 1–1 against AlbinoLeffe through two penalty kicks.
 Their first defeat was on 21 October with a 1–0 result against Pro Vercelli.
 Then, they won 1–0 over Lucchese, where Félix Correia given a red card in the 93rd minute, and lost 2–1 against Como.
 Juventus U23 started the mouth of November with three 1–1 draws: against Lecco, Livorno and a 10–men Novara.
 Then, they made a 3–2 victory over Pistoiese, where Elia Petrelli made a hat-trick, a 2–0 win against Grosseto and a 2–1 defeat against Olbia.
-Juvnetus U23 started December with two 3–1 victories in a row against Pergolettese and Pro Patria but they made in the same month, three consecutive defeats: 1–0 against Alessandria and 2–1 against Pontedera and Renate, where Filippo Delli Carri was sent-off.
+Junvetus U23 started December with two 3–1 victories in a row against Pergolettese and Pro Patria but they made in the same month, three consecutive defeats: 1–0 against Alessandria and 2–1 against Pontedera and Renate, where Filippo Delli Carri was sent-off.